rezazarchi/FaraNews/README.md

 2. **Open in Android Studio**:

    - Launch Android Studio.
-You should have the latest version of Android Studio (Ladybug Feature Drop | 2024.2.2)
+You should have the latest version of Android Studio (Meerkat)
    - Select 'Open an existing project' and navigate to the cloned repository's directory.

 3. **Build the Project**: